maria20150403/API-Essentials-and-LLM-Assisted-Support/index.md

 layout: lesson
 root: .
 ---
-This Library Carpentry lesson introduces library staff to fetching data from APIs.
+This Carpentry lesson introduces how to fetch data from APIs.
-At the conclusion of the lesson you will understand web data formats like JSON, how APIs function, and how to query APIs using OpenRefine and the Command Line.
+At the conclusion of the lesson you will understand web data formats like JSON, how APIs function, and how to query APIs using the Command Line and python.

-> ## Prerequisites
+These lessons have been developed using instructional material from two primary carpentry lesson sources:
->To complete this lesson you will need Chrome web browser and OpenRefine.
+-Joshua Dull, Sawyer Newman, & David Cirella.
+(2019, October).
+APIs for Libraries (Version v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.3493358

-> If not already installed, you will need to install [OpenRefine](http://openrefine.org/download.html).
-Windows users will need to install [Git for Windows](https://gitforwindows.org/)
+This instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+The following is a human-readable summary of (and not a substitute for) the [full legal text of the CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

-{: .prereq}
+-Ed Bennett, Michele Mesiti, Colin Sauzé, "Introduction to the Web and Online APIs"